bdastur/notes/aws/advanced_networking.md

 #### Interface endpoint
 * An interface endpoint - essentially a service-level ENI.
 The service is attached straight to the VPC subnet through the ENI.
-* Enables assigning a private IP address from the subnet pool directly to th service.
+* Enables assigning a private IP address from the subnet pool directly to the service.
 * Can communicate with the service on prrivate network.

 ### VPC peering
 * A VPC peering connection is a networking connection between two VPCs that allow